 How does New Zealand’s Netflix compare against other streaming video-on-demand (SVOD) services?

-US streaming giant Netflix is available in New Zealand, boasting a vast library of movies and TV shows, including original programming.
-Plus, there are no lock-in contracts and the service offers a month-long free trial, perfect if you want to test the waters before diving in.
+US streaming giant Netflix is now available in New Zealand, boasting a vast library of movies and TV shows, including original programming.
+Plus, there are no lock-in contracts and the service offers a month-long free trial – perfect if you want to test the waters before diving in.

-While it started as a basic DVD rental service back in 1997, Netflix went on to completely transform the world of entertainment.
-The streaming platform was launched in 2007, continuing to expand internationally after that.
+Netflix started as a basic DVD rental service back in 1997, and went on to completely transform the world of entertainment.
+The streaming platform was launched in the United States in 2007, continuing to expand internationally after that.
 In 2016, the service went global and is now available worldwide, offering a mix of original productions and licensed TV shows and movies to more than 190 countries all across the world.

 Netflix also started investing more in original programming in recent years, from documentaries to TV shows, stand-up specials, and movies.
 The streaming service tied with HBO for the number of Emmy wins in 2018, proving that the company is serious about positioning itself as a top television provider.
-Offering both critically acclaimed productions as The Crown and mainstream hits like Stranger Things, there’s no wonder more and more Kiwis are eager to experience everything that Netflix has to offer.
+Offering critically acclaimed productions such as The Crown, and mainstream hits like Stranger Things, there’s no wonder more and more Kiwis are eager to experience everything Netflix has to offer.